Management Discussion and Analysis

 We include cash and cash equivalents and short-term deposits in the definition of capital.

-We are not subject to externally imposed capital requirements and there has been no change with respect to the overall capital management strategy during the year ended May 31, 2013.
+We are not subject to externally imposed capital requirements and there has been no change with respect to the overall capital management strategy during the seven months ended December 31, 2014.

 We are an early stage development company.

 We are at an early stage of development.
-Since our incorporation, none of our products has obtained regulatory approval for commercial use and sale in any country, except for Virulizin in very limited circumstances in Mexico.
-As such, significant revenues have not resulted from product sales.
+In the past five years, none of our potential products has obtained regulatory approval for commercial use and sale in any country and as such, no significant revenues have resulted from product sales.
 Significant additional investment will be necessary to complete the development of any of our product candidates.
-Pre-clinical and clinical trial work must be completed before our products could be ready for use within the markets that we have identified.
+Preclinical and clinical trial work must be completed before our potential products could be ready for use within the markets that we have identified.
 We may fail to develop any products, obtain regulatory approvals, enter clinical trials or commercialize any products.
 We do not know whether any of our potential product development efforts will prove to be effective, meet applicable regulatory standards, obtain the requisite regulatory approvals, be capable of being manufactured at a reasonable cost or be accepted in the marketplace.
 We also do not know whether sales, license fees or related royalties will allow us to recoup any investment we make in the commercialization of our products.

-The product candidates we are currently developing are not expected to be commercially viable for several years and we may encounter unforeseen difficulties or delays in commercializing our product candidates.
-In addition, our products may cause undesirable side effects.
+The product candidates we are currently developing are not expected to be commercially viable for at least the next several years and we may encounter unforeseen difficulties or delays in commercializing our product candidates.
+In addition, our potential products may not be effective or may cause undesirable side effects.

 Our product candidates require significant funding to reach regulatory approval assuming positive clinical results.
-For example, our lead product candidate LOR-253 has recently completed a Phase I clinical trial.
-Additional funding or a partnership will be necessary to complete the necessary Phase II and Phase III clinical trials.
-Such funding will be very difficult, or impossible to raise in the public markets or through partnerships.
-If such funding or partnerships are not attainable, the development of these product candidates maybe significantly delayed or stopped altogether.
-The announcement of such delay or discontinuation of development may have a negative impact on our share price.
+For example, our lead product candidate APTO-253, has begun enrolment in a Phase I clinical trial in patients with relapsed or refractory hematologic malignancies.
+Additional funding or a partnership may be necessary to complete, if required, a Phase II or Phase III clinical trial.
+Such funding may be very difficult, or impossible to raise in the public or private markets or through partnerships.
+If funding or partnerships are not attainable, the development of these product candidates may be significantly delayed or stopped altogether.
+The announcement of a delay or discontinuation of development would likely have a negative impact on our share price.

 We need to raise additional capital.

 We have an ongoing need to raise additional capital.
 To obtain the necessary capital, we must rely on some or all of the following: additional share issues, debt issuances (including promissory notes), collaboration agreements or corporate partnerships and grants and tax credits to provide full or partial funding for our activities.
-We cannot assure you that additional funding will be available on terms that are acceptable to us or in amounts that will enable us to carry out our business plan.
+Additional funding may not be available on terms that are acceptable to us or in amounts that will enable us to carry out our business plan.

 Our need for capital may require us to: